MaxTIDC/caupybara/README.md

 - `--cause` / `-c`: Causality mode, supported: `beer` (Beer et al. 2011), `new` (newly revised).
 Default = `new`.
 - `--bound` / `-b`: Upper bound on size of causes (>= 1).
 Default = 5.

-Pre-compiled binaries for Linux / Windows (recommended) and JAR files are available under `./bin/`.
+Pre-compiled Linux binary (recommended) and JAR file are available under `./bin/`.
+It is possible to generate Windows executable from the JAR file (see below).

 #### Examples